-I'd been practicing yoga for a long time before I considered starting a home practice.
+I’d been practicing yoga for a long time before I even considered starting a home practice.
 I mean, I was loving my regular classes, what reason did I have to practice at home?

-What a difference it made!
-Just 20 minutes of warming up and stretching out each morning was enough to make rapid progress on finally unlocking those tight hamstrings.
-A personal practice is the most effective way to reach your yoga goals, and it's fundamental to deepening your practice.
+A personal practice is the most effective way to reach your yoga goals, and it’s fundamental to deepening your practice.

 Create a Space